google/oss-fuzz/docs/building_running_fuzzers_external.md

 #4      NEW    cov: 293 bits: 299 indir: 61 units: 4 exec/s: 0 L: 32 MS: 2 ChangeBit-EraseBytes-
 ```

-When Ubuntu environment is not aviable (or restricted environemnt is desirable), the fuzzer can easly be run inside docker
+When Ubuntu environment is not aviable (or restricted environment is desirable), the fuzzer can easily be run inside docker
 container:

 <pre>